commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer checkout_com_payment:details ID`

-Send this attribute if you want to send additional details the payment request (i.e. upon 3DS check)..
+Send this attribute if you want to send additional details the payment request (i.e. upon 3DS check).

 ```
 USAGE